-In 2016, we start to build of “Pellew” .
+In 2016, we started the build of “Pellew” .
 Shes is a realisation of one of Luke’s dreams which was to recreate a modern version of the Falmouth pilot cutter No.8 “Vincent”.
 She was one of the longest-surviving and best-documented of the cutters, built in 1852 for the Vincent family of St Mawes.

 She worked successfully for 70 years until being retired in 1922, ending her days as a houseboat at Freshwater on the Percuil River.